CeceXX/hackupc-notes/README.md

 ### Git workshop

-Collaboration tool
-Created by the same guy who created Linus
+Collaboration tool.
+Created by the same guy who made Linux.

 **git init** = start an empty repo with no commits